 Click to contact Tabytha.

-Amy is 2016 graduate of the Benjamin N. Cardozo School of Law and is currently pending admission in New York.
+Amy is 2016 graduate of the Benjamin N. Cardozo School of Law and is admitted to practice in New York.
 While in law school, Amy took part in the Cardozo Civil Rights Clinic and the Gertrud Mainzer Family Defense Field Clinic at the Bronx Defenders.
 She served as a fellow for Cardozo’s Public Service Scholars program, and was on the board of the school’s National Lawyers Guild chapter.
-During her law school summers, Amy interned with the Family Defense Practice at The Bronx Defenders and the Sylvia Rivera Law Project.
+During her law school summers, Amy interned with the Family Defense Practice at The Bronx Defenders and with the Sylvia Rivera Law Project.
 Prior to law school, she worked in the arts and received a BFA from Rhode Island School of Design.